Wrestling Hillary Clinton: Part II

 Coach pointed to my clasped hands.
 “Now move that,” he said, then moved his finger to an empty spot in the air about a foot and a half from my chest, “here.”

-Uncle Bob passed away and I was emancipated but I didn’t tell Coach; as I mentioned, I was unsure if it would affect my eligibility.
-On our last drive along I-10 before school began that fall, I was crumpling a sheet of newspapers in each hand.
+After Uncle Bob died and I joined the army, I was with Coach on our last drive along I-10 before school began and was crumpling a sheet of newspaper in each hand.
 The floorboard of Coach’s passenger seat was piled with tightly compressed wads somewhere between the size of a baseball and a golfball.
 Coach had told me that was a way he and other athletes developed grip strength back in Iowa.
 The main way was farm work, grasping and tossing bails of hay or shoveling pig slop all day, but whenever they had down time they exercised whatever they could.
-I started crumpling newspapers that day.
-Monday to Sunday wasn’t too challenging, but the thick Sunday paper led my forearms to tremble by the end.
+I used the handgrips my dad had bought me at school, but I had grown stronger and though they were the extra strong type I duct taped them together; to stop them from squeaking and alerting teachers what I was doing under my desk, I oiled the springs.
+Per the instructions that came with the grips, I would alternate holding the grips together as long as I could to develop a “vice like” grip, and squeezing and releasing them as many times as I could to develop a “crushing grip.”
+Coach said that was fine, and told me a lot of kids when he was in school just used newspapers.

-“Coach,” I began, timidly.
+“Coach,” I began timidly.

 “Yes?” he replied, not taking his eyes off the interstate.
 He flipped his turn signal and we exited Oneal Lane.